Zeal8bit/Zeal-WebEmulator/README.md

 * Load a dump file generated from `z88dk-dis` to view assembly code while doing step by step debugging
 * Set breakpoints with either a **hexadecimal** PC address or a symbol (from the dump file)
 * View memory content when doing step by step debugging
+* Dedicated tab for the UART view

 ## TODO

 Of course a lot of things are still remaining to do.
 On the emulation side:
-* PIO: complete the implementation for the user port (A) to act as a regular GPIO, and system port (port B) to activate/deactivate the interrupts, the H-blank, V-blank, I2C, UART, etc...
+* <s>PIO: complete the implementation for the user port (A) to act as a regular GPIO, and system port (port B) to activate/deactivate the interrupts, the H-blank, V-blank, I2C, UART, etc...</s> (Done, PIO is now a regular GPIO component, separated from connected components)
-* UART emulation (needs PIO port B)
+* <s>UART emulation (needs PIO port B)</s> (Done, it is possible to read and write characters, baudrates are hardcoded at the moment.
+Would be interesting to be able to send a file through UART)
+* <s>I2C RTC (needs PIO port B)</s> (Partially implemented: it always returns the current browser date, so writing to it will have no effect)
-* I2C 32KB EEPROM emulation (needs PIO port B)
+* I2C 32KB EEPROM emulation <s>(needs PIO port B)</s>
-* I2C RTC (needs PIO port B)
 * Sound support¹
 * SD Card emulation²
 * Video chip: 320x240 text mode, 320x240 graphic mode², sprites², 4-bit palettes², etc...